 I’m not saying fancy pens and notebooks and stickers are bad.
 I’m just saying that they’re only good until they become a hindrance to me actually working in my BuJo.

-My first attempt was in a wire-bound notebook I had lying around because I’d never stuck with a planning system for a long time, and I wasn’t sure this sytem would even work for me.
+My first attempt was in a wire-bound notebook I had lying around because I’d never stuck with a planning system for a long time, and I wasn’t sure this system would even work for me.

 Don’t let an empty wallet keep you from starting a Bullet Journal.